shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 ### Main Phase

-The main `tiny-cloud` init script *does* depend on the cloud provider's IMDS data, and sets up instance's hostname and the cloud user's SSH keys before `sshd` starts.
+The main `tiny-cloud` init script *does* depend on the cloud provider's IMDS data; it saves the instance's user data to `/var/lib/cloud/user-data`, sets up instance's hostname, and installs the cloud user's SSH keys before `sshd` starts.

+If the user data is compressed, Tiny Cloud will decompress it.
+Currently supported compression algorithms are `gzip`, `bzip2`, `unxz`, `lzma`, `lzop`, `lz4`, and `zstd`.  _(Note that `lz4` and `zstd` are not installed in Alpine by default, and would need to be added to the image.)_

 ### Final Phase

 `tiny-cloud-final` should be the very last init script to run in the **default** runlevel.
-By default, it saves the instance's user data to `/var/lib/cloud/user-data`; the directory overrideable via the `TINY_CLOUD_VAR` config setting.

-If the user data is compressed, Tiny Cloud will decompress it.
-Currently supported compression algorithms are `gzip`, `bzip2`, `unxz`, `lzma`, `lzop`, `lz4`, and `zstd`.  _(Note that `lz4` and `zstd` are not installed in Alpine by default, and would need to be added to the image.)_

 If the user data is a script starting with `#!/`, it will be executed; its output (combined STDOUT and STDERR) and exit code are saved to